Run IT like a business with enterprise resource & portfolio management

-- Tracking investments (budget & human resources) for all IT activities globally.
+- Tracking investments (budget & human resources) for all IT activities globally

-- Resource capacity management inline with staffing strategy.
+- Resource capacity management inline with staffing strategy

-- Alignment of IT investments to business objectives established by region.
+- Alignment of IT investments to business objectives established by region

-- Decision support requiring analysis of information contained across project management, financial, ERP, and HR systems.
+- Decision support requiring analysis of information contained across project management, financial, ERP, and HR systems

 The resource management challenge looked to better understand the capacity of 2000+ employees plus outsourcers and consultants.
-By categorizing all IT activities and the roles on these initiatives, this organization is now better able to measure and meet the goals set by their corporate staffing strategy.
-Previously, the effort required to status projects and services was a costly effort that became obsolete almost immediately after it was compiled.
+By categorizing all IT activities and the roles on these initiatives, this organization is now better able to measure and meet the goals set by their corporate staffing and sourcing strategy.
+Previously, the effort required to status projects and services was a costly effort that was rendered obsolete almost immediately after it was compiled.
 By utilizing pre-packaged integration, costly custom integration and manual data aggregation was eliminated and the focus has shifted to analysis and more agile, informed decision making.

 Consolidating Legacy Systems and Data

 In 2004, the need for sophistication in managing this large pharmaceutical's IT portfolio exceeded the capabilities of the current production system, which had been custom-developed with Lotus Notes over the past eight years.
 This legacy approach employed a document repository to capture the annual IT plan of record, including project deliverables and budgets.
 Beginning with the 2005 budgeting process, the new approach establishes a codified framework promoting the capture and consumption of tacit knowledge – key to keeping the portfolio current and able to support decisions in a rapidly changing environment.
-To stay close to core operating units, the seven groups that make up the IT organization run semi-autonomously supported by a single infrastructure group.
+To stay close to core operating units, the seven groups that make up the IT organization run semi-autonomously supported by a single infrastructure group (eight total).
 These groups consist of Discover, Development, Manufacturing, Demand, Enterprise Information Systems, Regulatory, Teams, and Clinical and Human Resources – and each group maintains its own IT portfolio.
 A number of tools are deployed to manage the delivery of business solutions to operating units: IBM Lotus Notes; Microsoft Project Professional and Project Server, Excel, and Access; and SAP Project System.

-Exhibit 1: Portfolio Management benefits tracked across five key performance indicators (KPIs)
+Figure-1: Portfolio Management benefits tracked across five key performance indicators (KPIs)